waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Move Recommendations: Conserve Vulcan's 'FLAME WHEEL'.
 Keep MIASma's 'HYPNOSIS'.
 Plan to replace Vulcan's 'CUT' and MIASma's 'LICK'.
     *   Team Weaknesses: Severe level imbalance (over-reliant on Vulcan).
 Critical weakness to Water, Rock, and Ground types.
 The team urgently needs a Water-type Pokémon.

 ## VI.
-Failed Hypotheses & Corrections
-*   **Trigger Path Hypothesis (Failed):** My hypothesis that walking from (26, 24) to (20, 24) would make the Farfetch'd reappear at (15, 25) was incorrect.
-Instead, walking this path caused the entire puzzle to reset, with the Farfetch'd returning to its starting position at (29, 22).
-This implies an unknown reset trigger exists along that path.

-## VII.
 Battle Knowledge
 ### Verified Type Matchups
 *   Fire is SUPER-EFFECTIVE against Bug.
 *   Fire is SUPER-EFFECTIVE against Grass.
-*   Fire is NOT VERY EFFECTIVE against Water.
-*   Fire is NOT VERY EFFECTIVE against Ground.
-*   Fire is NOT VERY EFFECTIVE against Rock.
-*   Fire is NOT VERY EFFECTIVE against Fire.
+*   Fire is NOT VERY EFFECTIVE against Water, Ground, Rock, Fire.
 *   Ground is SUPER-EFFECTIVE against Fire.
 *   Ghost has NO EFFECT on Normal.
 *   Normal has NO EFFECT on Ghost.